Prompt library

 Why we built this

-Most prompt libraries online are SEO spam: 500 generic templates, no structure, no opinion.
-We curated these from real use, refined them based on what actually produces useful output, and organized them by job-to-be-done — so you can find the prompt you need in 10 seconds, not 10 minutes.
+Each prompt is curated and refined based on what produces useful output, organized by job-to-be-done so you can find the one you need in 10 seconds, not 10 minutes.